thilk/sockpuppet-config/README.md

 as though much of the complexity in this space was superfluous.

 If you write any other simple, basic primitives that are useful to you, try submitting a pull request to include them here.
-(Requests formatted as merely code-containing comments also acceptable.)
+(Code-containing comments also acceptable if desired.)